Mousaab55/AWS-immobiler-pipeline/README.md

 ## Dataset
 The project works on real estate listings with columns like:
-`titre, prix, surface, localisation, chambres, salles_bain, source`
+`titre, prix, surface, chambres, salles_bain, source, garage, terrassse`

 ---